josiahg/hwx-hackathon-2018/frontend/README.md

 # Hortonworks SE Hackathon 2018, Team One

+## Frontend
-Assets for the Team One project.
+Frontend assets for the Team One project.